Noreen is an award winning journalist, who came to WSET in 1990 as a reporter, and worked her way up to Senior Anchor and Managing Editor.

 Those are the stories that make her the most proud.
 "The Forbidden Family," was a series about forced sterilizations in Virginia all the way up to the 1970s.
 It led to a full apology from Governor Mark Warner for the once government- backed and accepted practice.

 Her series "The Lyme Controversy," involving the battle between medical groups over diagnosis and treatment of an illness that's reached epidemic levels, resulted in numerous viewers finally realizing that's what was wrong with them, and getting the treatment they need for recovery.

 She's interviewed almost every governor, and met some famous people, but Noreen has also enjoyed the many interesting folks she's met over the years right here at home, in her feature "The Heart of Virginia Report."

 Noreen is highly involved in her community.
 She serves as president of the board of directors for the Ellington Fellowship Playhouse, and continues to support Big Brothers Big Sisters of Central Virginia, as a former long-time board member.
 Noreen also serves as Mistress of Ceremonies at numerous fundraisers, awards dinners and events throughout Central Virginia.

 In her rare spare time, Noreen enjoys playing volleyball in the city league, and visiting friends at Smith Mountain Lake.
-But most of her spare time is given to her beloved rescue dog Cadbury, and they are currently enjoying agility training together.
+But most of her spare time is given to her beloved rescue dogs Cadbury and Caramel, and they are all currently enjoying agility training together.

 Noreen graduated from University of Maryland with a B.S. in Journalism, and her first TV job was in Washington, D.C.
 Noreen has also been a radio news reporter in Florida and a television assignment editor in Baltimore.